 Yes, the competence-competence principle is recognised.
 An arbitral tribunal has the authority to determine its own jurisdiction and rule on any defences regarding the existence or validity of an agreement for arbitration.
 For such purpose, the arbitration clause in a contract shall be deemed an agreement independent of all other stipulations in the contract.
 A determination by an arbitral tribunal declaring a contract null and void shall not void the arbitration clause.
+If a party brings a claim before a court challenging the jurisdiction of the Arbitral Tribunal, it must remit the parties to arbitration, unless it is proven that the arbitration clause is null, ineffective or unenforceable.

-The defence of lack of jurisdiction of the arbitral tribunal must be raised before the filing of the answer.
+Within the arbitration proceeding, the defence of lack of jurisdiction of the arbitral tribunal must be raised before the filing of the answer.
 The parties shall not be barred from asserting this defence by virtue of having appointed an arbitrator or participated in his or her appointment.
 The defence that the tribunal exceeded its authority must be asserted as soon as it is raised or when it so appears during the arbitration proceeding.
 The tribunal may, however, in either case admit a defence filed after the above-mentioned term has expired, provided that such delay is justified.